Bylaws

 1. Be appointed by the board for special projects.

-Article VI – Annual Meeting and Fall Conference
+Article VI – Annual Meeting and Conference

 Section 1 – Time and Purpose